ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/private_key.md

 ### Exercise:
 1. Generate a private key on the mainnet and note it.
-2. Get the corresponding address and send some bitcoins to it..
+2. Get the corresponding address and send some bitcoins to it.

-Send something like 1-10 USD worth of coins, you can increase when if you feel more confident;)
+Send as much as you cannot afford to lose, so you will feel motivated and focused during the following few lessons.

 Working on the mainnet will make sure you are going to finish the next chapter.
 If you are less motivated don't possess any bitcoin just use the testnet.
 You can acquire testnet coins quickly, just google "get testnet bitcoins", they are also called **faucets**.